-- 62. Council tax reduction is payable only to those applicants who live in in Great Britain and, in some circumstances, people are treated as if they are not in Great Britain and are therefore excluded from the scheme.
-This applies where they do not satisfy the habitual residence test and where they are subject to immigration control. - The habitual residence test is in two parts: first, an applicant must show that they are habitually resident (intend to settle and make their home in the UK, Channel Islands, Isle of Man, or the Republic of Ireland).
-Secondly, EEA nationals (people from EU countries together with Norway, Iceland, Switzerland and Liechtenstein) must have a legal right to live in the UK and claim benefits, i.e. a 'right to reside' in the UK (known as the residence rules).
-For example, workers, students, people who are self-sufficient or have lived in the UK for at least 5 years normally have the right to reside.
-An EEA national who is a jobseeker is not treated as having the right to reside for the purposes of applying for council tax reduction simply by being a jobseeker (although they may have a right to reside on some other basis).
-With some exceptions in respect of Northern Ireland, EEA nationals who are granted leave to enter, or remain in, the United Kingdom solely as a result of satisfying the special immigration rules for EEA citizens, do not have a right to reside simply because of these provisions.9 - An applicant will normally pass the habitual residence test if they are receiving Income Support, income-based Jobseeker's Allowance, income-related Employment and Support Allowance or Universal Credit.
-This does not apply if a new applicant is receiving income-based Jobseeker's Allowance and their right to reside was decided only on the basis that they were a jobseeker or the family member of a jobseeker. - 65.
-British citizens returning to the UK after a period of living or working abroad have an automatic right to reside in the UK, but they do need to show that they are habitually resident in the UK.
+- 61. Council tax reduction is payable only to those applicants who live in in Great Britain and, in some circumstances, people are treated as if they are not in Great Britain and are therefore excluded from the scheme.
+This applies where they do not satisfy the habitual residence test and where they are subject to immigration control. - 62.
+The habitual residence test is in two parts: first, an applicant must show that they are habitually resident (intend to settle and make their home in the UK, Channel Islands, Isle of Man, or the Republic of Ireland).
+Secondly, EEA nationals (people from EU countries together with Norway, Iceland, Switzerland and Liechtenstein) must have a legal right to live in the UK and claim benefits, i.e. a 'right to reside' in the UK

-9 See Regulation 12 of the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 and subsequent amendments.
+&lt;sup>14 Schedule to the Council Tax Reduction Schemes (Default Scheme) (England) Regulations 2012, paragraphs 28 and 37.